Panel Discussion and Slide Show:

 Ninety-nine years later, on Memorial Weekend 2020, Minneapolis police officer Derek Chauvin knelt his knee on the neck of George Floyd's while he was facing down and handcuffed.
 Nearly nine minutes later, after pleading with Chauvin that he could not breath, George Floyd died of asphyxiation.
 What followed was massive and sustained demonstrations for racial justice in America and other parts of the world.
 Nearly a year later on April 20, Chauvin was convicted of murder, and is now awaiting sentencing.

 This hundred year period includes the Civil Rights Era, the life and death of Martin Luther King, Jr., Malcolm X, and so many other Black victims of police violence and racial injustice.
-Many of these events, large and small, have been photographed by Black photographers right up to the writing of this letter.
-We want to see your images at this special program.
+Many of these events, large and small, have been photographed by Black photographers.

 Eli Reed joined Magnum Photos as a full member in 1988.
 He was elected to Magnum International Foundation in 2018 and is now on the Magnum Board of Directors.
 In 2005 he became a Clinical Professor at the University of Texas at Austin and in 1982/83 he was a Harvard University Nieman Fellow majoring in History of War, Central America, Japan, economics, politics, fiction writing workshop, and script writing.
 Reed has judged the contests of National Press Photographers Association, POY, & CPOY, Department of Defense Military Photographer of the Year, Overseas Press Club, and Getty Documentary Photography Grant competitions.
 He is an Inaugural member of Pictures of the Year International board of advisors sponsored by the Missouri School of Journalism and a member of Afro American photographic legendary cooperative, Kamoinge.
 Currently Reed is involved in writing, and photography book projects.